Carlos Corberán

-Carlos Corberán Vallet (born 7 April 1983) is a Spanish football coach who is currently head coach of EFL Championship side West Bromwich Albion.
+Carlos Corberán Vallet (born 7 April 1983) is a Spanish professional football coach and former goalkeeper who is currently head coach of La Liga club Valencia.

-Previously the head coach of Doxa and Ermis in the Cypriot First Division, Corberán was first team assistant coach and manager of the under-23s side at Leeds United.
-He then managed in his own right at Huddersfield Town and Olympiacos.
+Previously the head coach of Doxa Katokopias and Ermis Aradippou in the Cypriot First Division, Corberán was first team assistant coach and manager of the under-23s at Leeds United.
+He then managed at Huddersfield Town, Olympiacos and West Bromwich Albion before joining boyhood club Valencia in December 2024.

 Playing career

-Born in Cheste, Valencian Community, Corberán represented Valencia CF as a youth.
-At the age of 23, however, after only representing the team's reserves and playing no higher than Tercera División, he decided to retire to pursue his passion for coaching.
+Born in Cheste, Valencian Community on 7 April 1983, Corberán represented hometown side Cheste and Valencia as a youth.

+He began his senior career as a goalkeeper playing for Valencia B before moving to Burjassot and then Ribarroja.
+At the age of 23, in 2006 after playing no higher than Tercera División, he decided to retire to pursue his passion for coaching.

 Coaching career

 Early career

-After retiring, Corberán subsequently started working at Villarreal CF's C and B-teams, as a fitness coach.
+After retiring, Corberán started working at Villarreal's C and B-teams, as a fitness coach.
 In 2011, after the appointment of Juan Carlos Garrido in the first team, he was named fitness coach of the main squad.

-In February 2012, Corberán signed for Saudi Arabian team Al-Ittihad Club alongside head coach Raúl Caneda, having been recommended by Pep Guardiola.
+In February 2012, Corberán signed for Saudi Arabian team Al-Ittihad alongside head coach Raúl Caneda, having been recommended by Pep Guardiola.
 Whilst at the club, he was a fitness coach and helped get the club to the semi-finals of the AFC Champions League.

-In July 2013, Corberán was appointed manager of AD Alcorcón's Juvenil A squad, but was relieved from his duties and subsequently replaced by José María Rico the following January.
-In 2014, he returned to Saudi Arabia and joined Al-Nassr FC and was named Caneda's assistant.
-They were runners-up in the Super Cup, and reached the group phase in the AFC Champions League and were also finalists in the King's Cup.
+In July 2013, Corberán was appointed manager of Alcorcón's Juvenil A squad, but was relieved from his duties and replaced by José María Rico the following January.
+In 2014, he returned to Saudi Arabia and joined Al-Nassr, and was named as Caneda's assistant.
+They were runners-up in the Saudi Super Cup, and reached the group phase in the Champions League and were also finalists in the King's Cup.

 Cyprus

 On 29 November 2016, Corberán had his first senior managerial experience after being appointed in charge of Doxa Katokopias in the Cypriot First Division.
 The following 24 January, however, he was sacked.

-Corberán was appointed the new head coach of Ermis Aradippou also in the Cypriot top tier on 30 January 2017, where he helped guide them to a seventh place finish before being replaced by Nicos Panayiotou.
+Corberán was appointed the new head coach of Ermis Aradippou, also in the Cypriot top tier, on 30 January 2017, where he helped guide them to a seventh place finish, before being replaced by Nicos Panayiotou.